 Citrus Mint Electrolyte Drink – Extremely Easy

-Meet your new favourite natural sports drink — a homemade electrolyte drink that hydrates, energises, and tastes like sunshine in a bottle.
+Meet your new favorite natural sports drink.
+A homemade electrolyte drink that hydrates, energizes, and tastes like sunshine in a bottle.
 Enjoy the refreshing zest of a citrus mint drink every time!

 What Are Electrolytes?